+Ideas

+The presence and quality of a main idea; the extent to which the main idea is developed through details; the quality of the details used to support the main idea.

-Ideas 4 A main idea is distinct and is developed through vivid and relevant details.
-3 A main idea is clear and is developed through relevant details.
-2 A main idea is evident and is somewhat developed through details, some of which may be irrelevant.
-1 A main idea is not present, or a main idea is not developed with details.
-Organiz ration 4 The writing is skillfully organized with skillful use of varied transitions.
-3 The writing is organized with effective use of varied transitions.
-2 The writing is somewhat organized with vague or mechanical transitions.
-1 The writing is lacking organization; there is little or no evidence of transitions.
-Langua ge Use 4 Language use contributes to vivid and skillful writing.
-3 Language use contributes to clear and fluid writing.
-2 Language use contributes to vague or mechanical writing.
-1 Language use contributes to confusing writing, or there is little evidence of language use.
-Conven tions 4 A variety of consistently correct conventions contribute to enhanced communication.
-3 A variety of generally correct conventions contribute to effective communication.
-2 Errors in conventions are noticeable, but communication is coherent.
-1 Errors in conventions contribute to confusing communication, or there is little evidence of conventions.
-Not End ough Evidence is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, nse written in a language other than the language being assessed).
+- 4 A main idea is distinct and is developed through vivid and relevant details. - 3 A main idea is clear and is developed through relevant details. - A main idea is evident and is somewhat developed through details, some of which may be irrelevant. - 1 A main idea is not present, or a main idea is not developed with details.

+Organization

+The extent to which the writing is organized as a whole (externally); the extent to which the ideas are logically sequenced (internally) with a beginning, middle, and ending; the quality of transitional words/phrases.

+- 4 The writing is skillfully organized with skillful use of varied transitions. - 3 The writing is organized with effective use of varied transitions. - 2 The writing is somewhat organized with vague or mechanical transitions. - 1 The writing is lacking organization; there is little or no evidence of transitions.

+Language Use

+The quality of stylistic choices (voice, word choice, variety of sentence lengths and types/syntax) and their impact on the writing.
+Sentence structure is considered in terms of style, not grammatical correctness as that is assessed under Conventions.

+- 4 Language use contributes to vivid and skillful writing. - 3 Language use contributes to clear and fluid writing. - 2 Language use contributes to vague or mechanical writing. - 1 Language use contributes to confusing writing, or there is little evidence of language use.

+Conventions

+The extent to which the writing demonstrates control over expected grade-level conventions (spelling of commonly used words including homonyms, punctuation, capitalization, and grammatical correctness such as sentence structure, verb tense agreement, noun/pronoun agreement) and their impact on communication.

+- 4 A variety of consistently correct conventions contribute to enhanced communication. - 3 A variety of generally correct conventions contribute to effective communication. - 2 Errors in conventions are noticeable, but communication is coherent. - 1 Errors in conventions contribute to confusing communication, or there is little evidence of conventions.

+Not Enough Evidence

+There is not enough evidence to assess the student's writing (e.g., indecipherable, blank paper, response written in a language other than the language being assessed).